Jason Momoa knows for sure that "anything is f--king possible."

 They try to do as much as they can together, too.
 When he shot Aquaman in Australia for six months, the whole family came along, and last summer they took advantage of all the kid-friendly fare Hollywood was putting out, arranging special screenings of The Lion King for Lola's birthday and Abominable, just because.

-This summer, well...
-A rare video of Lola throwing axes on their property that her dad posted in March proved, one, that the family has been getting creative during quarantine (Momoa has also teamed with sporting goods company So Ill to make masks for charity), and two, that Bonet has another mini-me.
+Last summer, well...
+A rare video of Lola throwing axes on their property that her dad posted in March 2020 proved, one, that the family has been getting creative during quarantine (Momoa has also teamed with sporting goods company So Ill to make masks for charity), and two, that Bonet has another mini-me.

 Lola was born in July 2007 and Wolf followed in December 2008.